H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 Would H.R.
 4624 require health insurance for boxers?

 Yes.
-Promoters or UBOs would have to provide at least $50,000 in medical coverage and $15,000 in accidental death coverage, and the boxer could not be made to pay the premiums.
+A promoter or UBO would have to provide at least $50,000 in medical coverage and $15,000 in accidental-death coverage, and the boxer can't be made to pay the premiums.

 What happens after a boxer is knocked out under H.R.
 4624?

-Before returning to a covered match, the boxer would need additional brain-health exams.
-The bill is meant to slow down quick returns after a knockout.
+Before fighting again in a covered match, the boxer has to pass additional brain-health exams.
+The rule is meant to stop quick returns after a knockout.

 Does H.R.
 4624 limit boxing contracts to 6 years?

 Yes.
-A UBO contract could not last longer than 6 years, and the boxer could talk with other promoters or UBOs during the final 30 days of the contract.
+A UBO contract can't run longer than 6 years, and in the final 30 days the boxer is free to talk with other promoters or leagues.

 Would H.R.
 4624 change how many championship belts boxing can have?

-Yes, inside the covered system.
-The bill allows only one championship title per weight class, with interim titles limited to cases like injury, illness, or inability to defend or travel.
+Yes, inside the UBO system.
+The bill allows only one championship title per weight class, with interim titles limited to cases like an injured titleholder or one who can't defend or travel.

 How much drug testing would H.R.
 4624 require?

-Title matches would face mandatory testing, other matches could get random testing, and at least 50% of boxers at each event would have to be tested in competition by an independent third party.
+Title matches face mandatory testing, other matches face random testing, and at least half the boxers at each event are tested in competition by an independent third party.

 Where is H.R.
 4624 now?

 H.R.
-4624 passed the House and was referred to the Senate Commerce, Science, and Transportation Committee, according to the latest action in the bill metadata provided.
+4624 passed the House by voice vote in March 2026 and was referred to the Senate Commerce, Science, and Transportation Committee, where it's waiting on action.

 Based on H.R.
 4624 bill text